 Obviously, if you’re like me and hate everything about eating that’s not the actual eating part, then Freshly is worth checking out.
 But as I’ve talked to friends and family about Freshly, many of them have also been interested for other reasons.

 My little sister is pregnant with her second child and wants to use them as easy meals after she gives birth.
 Another friend knows there are certain weeks where she’ll be too busy or stressed to cook for her family, so plans on taking a “cooking vacation” using Freshly.
+It’s also a great option if you’re going out of town and need to ensure your spouse/kids stay alive while you’re gone. ;)

 It’s an amazing feeling opening the refrigerator, grabbing one of these meals, and eating a few minutes later.
 It’s the convenience of fast food but with all natural, healthy ingredients.
-Something one mom I spoke with was especially keen on.

 Freshly is also great if you need a break from your typical meal rotation.
 I know I can eat tacos only so many times in a month before I get sick of them.